albedosehen/timescaledb-client/docs/DEPLOYMENT.md

 CREATE EXTENSION IF NOT EXISTS timescaledb;

--- Create application user with limited privileges CREATE USER trading_app WITH PASSWORD 'secure_password_here';
+-- Create application user with limited privileges CREATE USER timeseries_app WITH PASSWORD 'secure_password_here';

 -- Grant necessary permissions
-GRANT CONNECT ON DATABASE timescale_prod TO trading_app;
+GRANT CONNECT ON DATABASE timescale_prod TO timeseries_app;
-GRANT USAGE ON SCHEMA public TO trading_app;
+GRANT USAGE ON SCHEMA public TO timeseries_app;
-GRANT CREATE ON SCHEMA public TO trading_app;
+GRANT CREATE ON SCHEMA public TO timeseries_app;
-GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO trading_app;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO timeseries_app;
-GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO trading_app;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO timeseries_app;

 -- Set default privileges for future objects
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO trading_app;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO timeseries_app;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT USAGE, SELECT ON SEQUENCES TO trading_app;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT USAGE, SELECT ON SEQUENCES TO timeseries_app;
 ```

 ### PostgreSQL Configuration